sls-reference-architectures/testing-in-layers/README.md

 # testing-in-layers
 A reference project to demonstrate testing at unit, int, and e2e layers (this has nothing to do with Lambda "layers")

-## The Testing Honeycomb
+## The Layers
-The "honeycomb" reference is to the inversion of the traditional "Testing Pyramid" into a shape that reflects the proportion of tests at each layer.
+One way to visualize the concept of testing "layers" is the traditional "Testing Pyramid" (or the more recent "Testing Honeycomb") with its horizontal bands representing a layer.
+In most models, they share some common, often-encountered layers: most typically the "Unit" layer and, just above it, the "Integration" layer.
+I am going to dig into this so-called integration layer to argue that we can make a meaningful litmus test for splitting them into their own layers.

 Layer names are contentious; their definitions are less so.
 I will focus on the definitions and provide provisional names.

 ### Unit Tests
 What was once the dominant player in the pyramid now becomes a supporting role in the honeycomb.
 This class of tests is in-memory, fast, and require no deployment and no connectivity.
 Use this layer to test business logic in a module.
 The use of mocks/stubs is a code smell - avoid them<sup>[1](#foot01)</sup>.

 ### Integration Tests
 Here is where the bulk of our testing efforts should fall.
 Integration tests drive both your code and the stable<sup>[2](#foot02)</sup> services it uses.
 For example, an integration test for a repository module that uses DynamoDB would hit a real, live DynamoDB.
 An integration test for a Lambda that writes to S3 would invoke that handler directly and verify the written object in S3.
-This class of tests differs from Unit tests by allowing network connectivity and differs from E2E tests by not requiring a deployment<sup>[3](#foot03)</sup>.
+This class of tests differs from Unit tests by allowing network connectivity and differs from E2E tests by *not requiring a deployment*<sup>[3](#foot03)</sup>.
 This no-deployment requirement significantly reduces the cost of the test and provides relatively fast feedback to the caller.

 ### End-to-End (E2E) Tests
 This set of tests drives the system more like a user would.
 These tests almost always require a deployment prior to execution and are therefore much more expensive to run and get feedback.
 For example, to test an API endpoint that creates a Product resource, we would issue an HTTP POST to the ApiGateway URL with a proper payload.
 To verify we could either check the database or, if you have a GET for the resource, we could issue an HTTP GET<sup>[4](#foot04)</sup>.